 There are other methods, but they can be tricky to deal with – the best method for breaking in boots like this is giving yourself ample time and then using them a lot after that first break-in period so they adapt to your foot.

-Generally, the formula here is that the heel should be secure and the toes should have a bit of wiggle room.
-Obviously, they need to feel comfortable to you, so when you try a pair of boots on, see what kind of fit you like best.
+A: Generally, the formula here is that the heel should be secure and the toes should have a bit of wiggle room.
+Obviously, they need to feel comfortable with you, so when you try a pair of boots on, see what kind of fit you like best.

 At the end of the day, you want to purchase the best ruck marching boots for your specific needs.
 As you can see, some of these models are better in different climates or for different levels of waterproofing.
 It’s important to know what you like in a pair of boots and what would benefit you most when you’re out on the trail.